StephenGenusa/AI-Notes/Domain Adaption - A Comprehensive Guide to Specializing Large Language Models.md

     *   **How to Avoid (for on-request style):** Use PEFT (Section 5.1), moderate fine-tuning (fewer epochs, lower learning rate), or interleave general data.
 *   **"Style on Request" (Desirable):**
     *   **How:**
-        1.  **Robust Pre-trained LLMs:** Models like GPT-4 often understand styles implicitly.
+        1.  **Robust Pre-trained LLMs:** Models like GPT-4 often detect styles implicitly.
 Prompt: "Rewrite this in Hemingway's style."
         2.  **Well-Managed Stylistic Fine-tuning (with PEFT):** Fine-tune on the author's corpus using PEFT (see Section 4.3.2 for general setup).
 Then, activate the style via prompting.
 The base model retains general capabilities; the LoRA weights are an "adapter."
     *   **The Key:** The model learns the style but only adopts it when explicitly prompted.